Pass Along Book

 But for our purposes today, in this article, we're discussing the more technical, sober nature of the pass along book.

-I want you to ponder this for a few minutes: If you croaked unexpectedly, like any moment now, could any of your next-of-kin step in and make sense of your affairs?
+I want you to ponder this for a few minutes: If you carked it unexpectedly, like any moment now, could any of your next-of-kin step in and make sense of your affairs?
 Could they access your phone?
 Your email?
 Your usernames and passwords for all the important online accounts you may have?
 Such as your bank, brokerage accounts, access to life insurance, credit cards, etc.?

 Probably not.